deveshm/connormcgarr.github.io/_posts/2022-03-16-type-confusion-part-2.md

 ---
 Introduction
 ---
 In [part one](https://connormcgarr.github.io/type-confusion-part-1/) we went over setting up a ChakraCore exploit development environment, understanding how JavaScript (more specifically, the Chakra/ChakraCore engine) manages dynamic objects in memory, and vulnerability analysis of CVE-2019-0567 - a type confusion vulnerability that affects Chakra-based Microsoft Edge and ChakraCore.
-In this post, part two, we will pick up where we left off and begin by taking our proof-of-concept script, which "crashes" Edge and ChakraCore as a result of the type confusion vulnerability, and convert it into a read/write primtive.
+In this post, part two, we will pick up where we left off and begin by taking our proof-of-concept script, which "crashes" Edge and ChakraCore as a result of the type confusion vulnerability, and convert it into a read/write primitive.
 This primitive will then be used to gain code execution against ChakraCore and the ChakraCore shell, `ch.exe`, which essentially is a command-line JavaScript shell that allows execution of JavaScript.
 For our purposes, we can think of `ch.exe` as Microsoft Edge, but without the visuals.
 Then, in part three, we will port our exploit to Microsoft Edge to gain full code execution.

 This post will also be dealing with ASLR, DEP, and Control Flow Guard (CFG) exploit mitigations.
 As we will see in part three, when we port our exploit to Edge, we will also have to deal with Arbitrary Code Guard (ACG).
 However, this mitigation isn't enabled within ChakraCore - so we won't have to deal with it within this blog post.